Datasance/potctl/docs/md/iofogctl_delete_all.md

 If you don't want to tear down the deployments but would like to free up the Namespace, use the disconnect command instead.

 ```
-iofogctl delete all [flags]
+potctl delete all [flags]
 ```

 ### Examples

 ```
-iofogctl delete all -n NAMESPACE
+potctl delete all -n NAMESPACE
 ```

 ### Options